nextbreakpoint/fork/README.md

-# Fork 1.1
+# Fork 1.2.0

-Fork implements a functional API for executing parallel tasks in Java 8
+Fork implements a fluent API for executing tasks in parallel and collecting results

 ## Example